IchiBizz/IchiBizz/README.md

 # IchiBizz

 ## 1. About the app

 Competing against big companies is hard.
 Additionally, getting rid of your stuff is cumbersome.
 Closing your business and/or selling your business inventory requires a lot of patience because existing marketplaces mainly focus on private users for used products.

 IchiBizz is a dedicated marketplace for used business inventory.
-It connects existing or retiring small business owners with new business owners that are lacking big budgets, networks and knowledge to get their business started.
+It connects existing or retiring business owners with new business owners that are lacking big budgets, networks and knowledge to get their business started.

+This app aims to be a helpful solution for small business owners, freelancers, collectives, individuals and more out of a various list of business types such as restaurants, copy shops, rental services, pizzerias, editorials, cafés, clothing stores, co-working spaces, hostels, hair shops, etc.

 ## 2. About the project and team